 The government’s hope was for Dangila to serve rural Ethiopia, where more than a million people couldn’t easily reach any hospital that offered surgery.
 But the staff quickly realized that easy access to the hospital wasn’t enough to persuade nearby residents to come to the hospital for services.
 Serious challenges to offering high-quality health services needed to be overcome, and improving surgical care was the top priority, hospital leaders decided.

 Through the SS2020 Initiative, a core group of hospital staff, including Tiruneh, began learning how to improve surgical services at Dangila.
-SS2020 Initiative is a multi-stakeholder partnership funded by the GE Foundation; Jhpiego is the lead partner for the leadership program.
+SS2020 Initiative is a multi-stakeholder partnership funded by the GE Foundation; Jhpiego is a lead partner working in Ethiopia, Tanzania and Cambodia to strengthen surgical services and access to basic surgical care for women and families.
 In collaboration with the government of Ethiopia, the SS2020 Initiative seeks to motivate and guide hospital staff in how to identify problems, innovate solutions and lead the efforts that will result in improvements.
 This system-wide approach focuses on the process of delivering high-quality surgical care across a broad range of procedures, regardless of a facility’s size, location or age.

 The training supports Ethiopia’s national Saving Lives through Safe Surgery (SaLTS) program.
 As the first national surgical plan to be implemented globally, SaLTS aims to make surgical care available and accessible through holistic quality improvements at the facility level.
 Jhpiego’s focus is the key pillar of leadership development, where staff at a local hospital develop the skills to identify goals, establish strategies and implement lasting change for improved patient outcomes.